andrewsardone/swift-playground/initial-observations.md

 myArray[0] = 1 // :-/
 ```

+### Things to keep in mind
-when subclassing Obj-C classes, subclasses in swift need to stub the designated initializer
+- when subclassing Obj-C classes, subclasses in swift need to stub the designated initializer
+- Global and static properties are already dispatch_once'd, so there's really no need for this.
+You can simply define the singleton instance as a global variable or static let property of a struct.
+-Swift will have access control mechanisms.

 ### To Swift, or not to Swift